 MÜLLER SAFETY BOX

-The Müller Safety Box enables safe transportation of damaged electric vehicles.
+The Müller Safety Box (also known under the name AB Hochvolt) enables the safe transportation of damaged electric vehicles.
 The six-metre-long rolling container can be hitched onto an interchangeable-body truck using a hook lift.
 It can also be loaded onto platform vehicles and trailers.
 The Safety Box can be placed on the carrier vehicle using a forklift by means of the attached forklift guides.

 The roof is completely made of sheet steel.
 The sides of the loading space are covered by a non-combustible tarpaulin made of stainless steel-reinforced glass fabric (EN 13501-1: A2-s1, d0).
-The tarpaulin material can withstand temperatures up to 1,100 °C. Thanks to the silicone coating on both sides, the protective tarpaulin is weatherproof, watertight and airtight up to 250 °C. The material is resistant to a multitude of alkalis, acids, oils and solvents.
+The tarpaulin material can withstand temperatures of up to 1,100 °C. Thanks to the silicone coating on both sides, the protective tarpaulin is weatherproof, watertight and airtight up to 250 °C. The material is resistant to a multitude of alkalis, acids, oils and solvents.
 If the batteries are ignited while transporting a damaged electric vehicle, the fire is contained inside the Müller Safety Box.
 The box can be flooded with water up to the board wall height of 700 mm.
 This depth of water is sufficient to completely cover the lithium batteries installed in standard cars and vans.
-A Storz-A fixed coupling is fitted on the outside for filling the box.
+A Storz-A fixed coupling is fitted on the outside of the Hochvolt roller container for filling it with water.